-Routes of Exposure Inhalation of dry glaze dust, Ingestion
+Routes of Exposure

+Inhalation of dry glaze dust, Ingestion

-Descriptions of the delayed, immediate, or chronic effects from short- and long-term exposure Inhalation Inhalation of high concentrations of dry glaze dust may cause mech irritation and discomfort.
-Repeated exposure may cause chronic eff Eye Contact Not a primary eye irritant.
+Descriptions of the delayed, immediate, or chronic effects from short- and long-term exposure Inhalation Inhalation of high concentrations of dry glaze dust may cause mechanical irritation and discomfort.
+Repeated exposure may cause chronic effects.
+Eye Contact Not a primary eye irritant.
 May cause mechanical irritation.
-Skin Contact/Irritation May cause allergic reaction in sensitive individuals (copper).
+Skin Contact/Irritation May cause mechanical irritation.
 Not absorbed through skin.
 Sensitization Not a sensitizer.
-Ingestion May cause anemia, damage to kidneys and/or liver.
+Ingestion May cause intestinal blockage.